 As Published Lightboxes are served as external links, assets & thumbnails within them are duplicates of the files stored on your Asset Bank.
 This means more storage space should be allocated to allow for multiple published lightboxes.

 You can change the default maximum expiry date for your Published Lightboxes in Admin > System > Lightbox Publishing Settings.
 If you host Asset Bank on your own servers change the following setting in ApplicationSettings.properties to a number of your choosing, or 0 for unlimited:

 Controlling asset privacy

-When publishing a lightbox you are choosing to generate a publically accessible URL to the assets within the given lightbox.
-This URL is constructed in such a way that it is not "guessable", although we do recommend that you use the password protection function if you there are any sensitive assets within the lightbox.
+When publishing a lightbox you are choosing to generate a publicly accessible URL to the assets within the given lightbox.
+This URL is constructed in such a way that it is not "guessable", although we do recommend that you use the password protection function if there are any sensitive assets within the lightbox.
 The password should be transmitted securely in a separate message to the lightbox URL in order to minimise the risk of interception.
 It is possible to restrict which groups have access to the 'publish lightbox' feature when creating or editing a group.